SHINDOAkane/ruby_practice/README.md

-This is my practice codes of ruby by Cherry book.
+This repository is my practice codes of ruby by Cherry book.